Metalnem/mijailovic.net/_posts/2017-03-05-removing-drm-from-all-future-plc-magazines.md

 title: "Removing DRM from all Future plc magazines"
 date: 2017-03-05 18:25:00 +0200
 ---
-# Removing DRM from all Future plc magazines

 While I was working on removing DRM from Edge magazine, the Edge application for iOS was constantly bombarding me with ads for different magazines from the same publisher.
 That got my attention, because I previously noticed that Edge magazine didn't even have its own webpage (I purchased my yearly subscription using